 - Only Amiibo Doctor and Regular Contributors can submit bin files, and the files must have been trained by the Contributors.

-- Amiibo are capped at C+ tier or lower according to the Amiibo Dojo tier list.
+- Amiibo are capped at C+ tier or lower according to the Tier Lists for Amiibo and CPUs.
 If the amiibo is now higher than C+ but was lower at their upload, they can stay in the repository.

 - Amiibo should be experimental in some way, with the unique “experimentness” being outlined in the Notepad document titled “Read this first”.
 Perhaps it uses a new training method, or uses a unique custom moveset.

 - All submissions must be approved by Amiibo Doctor before addition to the repository.
 This is done to ensure a chain of accountability should an issue arise with a bin file.

 I ask that bin users follow these rules of etiquette:

 - Please inform Amiibo Doctor if you have downloaded the bins and entered a variation of that bin to a tournament, or if you have experimented with it and found something.
 We are always interested to hear what other trainers discover with our research, and we’ll encourage you to write a guest post on your findings.